klvl/allure-revision/README.md

 ### columns.column.dropdown [optional]

 The `columns.column.dropdown` specifies array of dropdown values for all rows for a given column.
-The values is a free string input.
+The values are a free string input.
 If this value is not specified, the column will be a blank or with a [reportValue](#columnscolumnreportvalue-optional) value if specified.
 The column cannot contain both options together (`columns.column.reportValue` and `columns.column.dropdown`).